 In this tool, there’s a wireless, compact Labdisc data logger for every science domain.
 It includes up to 15 built-in sensors to gather data for the science classroom and even fits in the palm of a student’s hand.
 What I like about this tool is that it lets students gather their own data to examine and analyze instead of using a data set in a textbook.
 This makes the process more meaningful and relevant for students.

-The Labdisc from Boxlight includes up to 150 hours of battery life so it can be used both inside and outside of the classroom.
+The Labdisc from Boxlight includes up to 150 hours of battery life.
+So it can be used both inside and outside of the classroom.
 If you and your students take part in long-term experiments such as plant growth, weather change, and pollution, this device will definitely come in handy.
-There is zero setup time, automatic sensor testing, and calibration so you don’t have to worry about allocating time to getting started with a new tool.
+There is zero setup time, automatic sensor testing, and calibration.
+You don’t have to worry about allocating time to getting started with a new tool.

 Learn more bout Labdisc by visiting Boxlight’s website!